cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 2) Invoke `String.Create` using the current class (`this`) as the `state` parameter along with the pre-calculated length.
 3) Use the `Span<T>` APIs to fill the newly instantiated `buffer` variable and return the final string.

-Overall, it is easy to see that `StringFormat` and `Concatenation` are far shorter and less complex.
-This well exemplifies the difficulties one might have when properly formatting complex strings using `String.Create()` and why it is best to use only on hot paths in your own code.
-However, utilizing this method appropriately can pay dividends in overall performance.
+Overall, the `StringFormat` and `Concatenation` methods are far shorter and less complex.
+This exemplifies the difficulties you might encounter when properly formatting complex strings using the **Create** method and why should only be used on performance-critical paths in your own code.
+However, utilizing this method appropriately can pay significant dividends in overall performance.

 |        Method |                  Dog |      Mean |    Error |    StdDev | Ratio | Rank |
 |-------------- |--------------------- |----------:|---------:|----------:|------:|-----:|